christopherhuntley/is135-docs/StagUpBootstrap/Part1.md

-# StagUp Bootstrap Part 1
+# StagUp Bootstrap Part 1: Setup
 ## Objectives
 * Set up a new Git repository and publish it to GitHub
 * Start a new Bootstrap-based webiste project from scratch